1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Auction data chronicles how this premium specimen has performed across different market.
+Auction data chronicles how this premium specimen has performed across different market conditions.

 Date ↓PlatformPrice ⇅Grade ⇅

-Current market activity reflects this type’s position within today’s competitive collecting landscape.
+Current market activity reflects this variety’s position within today’s competitive collecting landscape.

 Market Activity: 1995-S Silver DCAM Half Dollar